Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Conclusion and extensions

-The present paper provides a semiparametrically efficient, rank-based estimator for the copula parameter in structured Gaussian copula models under mild, straightforward conditions on the parametrization $\theta\mapsto R(\theta)$ of the correlation matrix.
-This gives a positive answer to the conjecture formulated in \cite{hoff:niu:wellner:12} that in Gaussian copula models, semiparametrically efficient, rank-based estimators do exist.
+The present paper provides a semiparametrically efficient, rank-based estimator for the copula parameter in structured Gaussian copula models under mild conditions on the parametrization $\theta\mapsto R(\theta)$ of the correlation matrix.
+This gives a positive answer to the conjecture formulated in \citet{hoff:niu:wellner:12} that in Gaussian copula models, semiparametrically efficient, rank-based estimators do exist.
 The estimator is based on the analysis of the tangent space structure of the model and the explicit calculation of the efficient score function.
-We expect that similar techniques can be developed for non-Gaussian copula models too.
-Simulations indicate that the large-sample distribution provides an accurate approximation to the finite-sample distribution of the estimator, even in large dimensions (up to $p=100$).
+Simulations indicate that the large-sample distribution provides an accurate approximation to the finite-sample distribution of the estimator, even in large dimensions.

 Moreover, we show that inference in structured Gaussian copula models can be studied using a convenient finite-dimensional algebraic representation of relevant scores and influence functions.
 This leads to straightforward conditions to verify the regularity or the efficiency of existing estimators.
 In particular, we provide a convenient necessary and sufficient condition for the semiparametric efficiency of the pseudo-likelihood estimator.
-It follows, e.g., that this estimator is efficient in models that exhibit a suitable factor structure.
+It follows, for example, that this estimator is efficient in models that exhibit a suitable factor structure.
 However, we also provide examples where its relative efficiency can be as low as $20\%$.
 Several other concrete examples complement the analysis.